 Now, I don’t know what it is about this toy, but I just can’t get off with it.
 I thought that the unusual shape would present some challenges, but I also thought I’d be able to work around them and get myself off.
 It turns out that I can’t.
 The only upside that I could find was how comfortable it was to hold.
 The finger loop actually comes in handy when you’re wrestling with a toy and trying to get it into a position suitable of inducing orgasms.

 It’s not like the vibrations were weaker than those of the Mia 2, so I couldn’t understand what was going wrong.
 It took me a while to figure out that it was something else causing the problems, not the motor.
 The vibrations themselves aren’t bad.
 I would describe them as buzzy and slightly numbing at times, but in terms of power, I have felt much weaker from Lelo.
 I have weaker vibrators than this that I can get off with, so I eventually concluded that it had to be the shape that was the issue.
 It didn’t matter how much pressure I used against my clitoris or what angle I came from, there never seemed to be enough sensation getting through.

 I want and crave firm clitoral pressure when I’m using a sex toy but I just didn’t get that even when I pressed the Alia right up against my hood.
 I put myself into numerous positions hoping that I’d find one that would work but the closest I came to finding this toy pleasurable was having it up on its side (as pictured) and laying on it, whilst sort of grinding against it.
 I still got nowhere even close to an orgasm, even when going for half an hour or more.
 After 10 + tries, I decided it was time to give up and accept that the Alia just isn’t for me.

-We received this product free of charge in return for our honest review.
-This is no way changes our opinion on the item.
+We purchased this product ourselves.
 All views are our own and based on our experiences.
 No affiliate links have been used within this post.